Lokman Noor Adam

-Lokman Noor bin Adam (Jawi: لقمان نور بن ﺍدم; born 1 January 1973), better known by the nickname Lobakman, is a Malaysian politician who was appointed as the head of the Media Secretariat of the Unity Government since May 2023 and the chairman of the Board of Directors of the Permodalan RISDA Berhad since December 2023.
-He also served as the director of UMNO Communications since March 2023.
+Lokman Noor bin Adam (Jawi: لقمان نور بن ﺍدم; born 1 January 1973) is a Malaysian politician who serves as the head of the Media Secretariat of the Unity Government since May 2023 and the chairman of the Board of Directors of the Permodalan RISDA Berhad since December 2023.
+He also serves as the director of UMNO Communications since March 2023.
 He is a member of the United Malays National Organisation (UMNO), a component party of the BN coalition.
-He is currently a member of the UMNO Supreme Council since February 2023 as well as on July 2018 to February 2020, following his dismissal.
+He is currently a member of the UMNO Supreme Council since February 2023 as well as in July 2018 to February 2020, following his dismissal.
 Lokman Noor is an important figure for Reformasi in defending human rights and the freedom of Anwar Ibrahim.
 He has been detained under the ISA twice.
 On 15 July 2021, he was sentenced to one month in prison by the Kuala Lumpur High Court, after being found guilty of contempt of court for threatening the main witness Amhari Efendi in the 1Malaysia Development Berhad scandal case involving former prime minister Najib Razak.

 Early life and education

 Lokman Noor bin Adam was born on 1 January 1973 in Batu Pahat, Johor, Malaysia.
 He is the eldest of seven siblings.
 His father, Adam Ali who served as the former Head of Information for UMNO Kluang Division during Lokman Noor's childhood.
 He went to Batu Pahat High School and Kluang High School, Johor to completed his secondary education in 1990.
 Later, he continued his higher education at the MARA Institute of Technology (ITM), Perak (now known as the MARA Technological University (UiTM)) for the Diploma of Secretarial Science, where he graduated in 1994.
-He also received his Diploma in Siyassah Syarriah and Islamic leadership from the Institut Pengajian Ilmu-ilmu Islam (now known as the Islamic College of Science & Technology) in 2003 and Master's degree in Management (MIM) from the Graduate School of Business (GSB), Universiti Tun Abdul Razak (UNIRAZAK).
+He also received his Diploma in Siyassah Syarriah and Islamic leadership from the Institut Pengajian Ilmu-ilmu Islam (now known as the Islamic College of Science & Technology) in 2003 and master's degree in Management (MIM) from the Graduate School of Business (GSB), Universiti Tun Abdul Razak (UNIRAZAK).